Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

 * B.S. in IST, The Pennsylvania State University with Highest Distinction, 2005 - 2008.

 ## Research experience
-* UX Design Research Intern at **Uber Inc**.
-San Francisco, CA. Jun.
-2017 - Aug.
-2017
-  * Led UX design research projects to build a foundation for accessible service and product design
-  * Identified and analyzed accessibility issues, challenges, and needs for the Uber users with different types of disabilities
-  * Designed and conducted UX researches for developing accessibility for deaf/hard of hearing users
-  * The research work has been submitted to ACM CHI Conference 2019 (Under review)

 * CSCL Lab, IST, at Penn State, University Park, PA.
 Sept.
 2014 - Present
   * Research Assistant - Advisor/professor John M. Carroll